 JPMorgan Chase has a single overarching VaR model framework used for calculating the Firm's Regulatory Valueat-Risk ("Regulatory VaR"), and for daily risk management purposes across the Firm ("Risk Management" VaR).

-VaR is a statistical risk measure to estimate the potential loss from adverse market moves in a normal market environment consistent with the day-to-day risk decisions made by the lines of business, which utilizes historical simulation based on data for the previous 12 months.
+VaR is a statistical risk measure, to estimate the potential loss from adverse market moves in a normal market environment consistent with the day-to-day risk decisions made by the lines of business.

+An overarching "Regulatory VaR" model framework is employed across the Firm using historical simulation based on data for the previous 12 months.
 The framework's approach assumes that historical changes in market values are representative of the distribution of potential outcomes in the immediate future.
-VaR is not used to estimate the impact of stressed market conditions or to manage any impact from potential stress events.
-The Firm uses economic-value stress testing and other techniques to capture and manage market risk arising under stressed scenarios, as described further below.

-Because VaR is based on historical data, it is an imperfect measure of market risk exposure and potential losses.
-For example, differences between current and historical market price volatility may result in fewer or greater VaR exceptions than the number indicated by the historical simulation.
-The VaR measurement also does not provide an estimate of the extent to which losses may occur from stress events not reflected in the historical look-back period.
+Since VaR is based on historical data, it is an imperfect measure of market risk exposure and potential losses, and it is not used to estimate the impact of stressed market conditions or to manage any impact from potential stress events.
 In addition, based on their reliance on available historical data, limited time horizons, and other factors, VaR measures are inherently limited in their ability to measure certain risks and to predict losses, particularly those associated with market illiquidity and sudden or severe shifts in market conditions.
 As VaR cannot be used to determine future losses in the Firm's market risk positions, the Firm considers other metrics in addition to VaR to monitor and manage its market risk positions.
 For further information on stress testing, see the "Stress tests applied to positions subject to market risk" section on page 9 of this Pillar 3 Report.

 Underlying the overall VaR model framework are individual VaR models that simulate historical market returns for individual products and/or risk factors.
 To capture material market risks as part of the Firm's risk management framework, comprehensive VaR model calculations are performed daily for businesses whose activities give rise to market risk.
-These VaR models are granular and incorporate numerous risk factors and inputs to simulate daily changes in market values over the historical period; inputs are selected based on the risk profile of each portfolio as sensitivities and historical time series used to generate daily market values may be different for different products or risk management systems.
+These VaR models are granular and incorporate numerous risk factors and inputs to simulate daily changes in market values over the historical period; inputs are selected based on the risk profile of each portfolio as sensitivities and historical time series used to generate daily market values may be different across product types or risk management systems.
 The VaR model results across all portfolios are aggregated at the Firm level.